-Address: 18203 Homer Rd, Marshall, MI 49068
+Address: 1754 E. Clark Rd, Lansing, MI 48906

-Name of Local School District: Marshall Public Schools
+Name of Local School District: Lansing Public Schools

-Name of Intermediate School District: Calhoun ISD
+Name of Intermediate School District: Ingham County Intermediate School District

-- 3. It is acknowledged and agreed that the following information about this site is provided on the following pages, and must be provided to the satisfaction of the University Board to continue to operate as a public school in this state: - A. Size of building as stated above - B. Floor plan see attached - C. Description of rooms on file at Ferris State University Charter Schools Office and at the Academy - D. Copy of lease or purchase agreement on file at Ferris State University Charter Schools Office and at the Academy - E. Name of local school district in which school is located as stated above - F. Name of intermediate school district in which school is located as stated above
+- 3. It is acknowledged and agreed that the following information about this site is provided on the following pages, and must be provided to the satisfaction of the University Board to continue to operate as a public school in this state: - A. Size of building as stated above - B. Floor plan see attached - C. Description of rooms on file at Ferris State University Charter Schools Office and at the Academy - D. Copy of lease or purchase agreement on file at Ferris State University Charter Schools Office, at the Academy, and attached. - E. Name of local school district in which school is located as stated above - F. Name of intermediate school district in which school is located as stated above